 I see evidence in the Bible that God speaks to people in the following ways, and I believe that all of them continue to be valid:

 CREATION.
 How many of us first heard God speak through the wonder of creation?
 Some of my earliest memories about the presence of God were experienced through outside beauty.
 He proclaims himself in nature with such clarity that the Bible says all are held accountable to believe in the Creator on these grounds alone (Psalm 19:1-6; Romans 1:20).

 What has he spoken to you this week through creation?

 DIVINE PROVIDENCE.
-God speaks through the evidences of divinely orchestrated circumstances and interactions.
-These evidences affect our lives and others in profound ways (Genesis 50:19-21; Acts 16:7; Hebrews 11:19-30).
+God speaks through evidence of divinely orchestrated circumstances and interactions.
+This evidence affects our lives and others in profound ways (Genesis 50:19-21; Acts 16:7; Hebrews 11:19-30).
 Our moments are not left up to chance; the hand of God is upon our days in unexpected, astounding and even humorous ways.
-I believe that although he does allow us to make meaningful choices, his power, wisdom, knowledge and love are also at work, simultaneously.
+I believe that although he does allow us to make meaningful choices, his power, wisdom, knowledge, and love are also at work, simultaneously.